faboo/restsh/Readme.md

 	$ pip3 install .

+## Getting Help

+The shell contains a small help system invoked with the `help` command.
+Use it on its own to see a brief overview of the Restsh session, provide it a value to show information about it.
+For functions, this includes parameters and their expected types.
+For objects, this includes each of their properties and their current value types.

+Built-in functions and objects, and service objects and methods may include additional information about their use as well.

 ## But WHY Though?

 I hear what you're saying, "This is all written in Python.
 Can't you just write Python scripts instead?" and yes, you could.
 And if you're going to be writing anything permanent, you absolute should.